 An interview with Yujin Moon, a writer and curator specialising in ceramics who has co-founded Written Hands to develop projects which bring craft into everyday life

-Why was Written Hands formed?
+✿ Why was Written Hands formed?

-Why do you publish your website in English?
+✿ Why do you publish your website in English?

 The website is still under construction.
-Only recently I could re-start to work on it.
+Only recently could I re-start to work on it.
 Basically, trying to achieve the previous projects but soon to upload some articles on ceramics and objects for human life.

 Since I’ve always been working with international artists, it is natural for me to publish bilingual books and websites, or any other communication materials (and/or French/Japanese depending on project).

 ✿ Can you describe the Korean coffee ceremony in Cafe au bol?

 It is rather about inviting the general public to rediscover an unusual humble moment in their own everyday life, through appreciating the beauty of highly crafted objects and coffee.
 Served in a beautiful bowl that you have to hold in your two hands, feeling the warmth on the delicate surface of the bowl, touching the scent of coffee.

 ✿ Where did the idea of Doreul–dakda come from?

 The very first edition of Doreul-dakda was a trial work of Park Jung Hong who takes part in the art work in our project.
 The idea was about creating a sort of invisible string between the artist and visitors.

-But since 2014, we started to reformulate the project, keeping the original title but reinforcing the concept of polishing action, because I found it very important to let people finalise the work, which will never be perfected.
+But since 2014, we started to reformulate the project, keeping the original title but reinforcing the concept of the polishing action, because I found it very important to let people finalise the work, which will never be perfected.
 A repetitive action is one of the core elements in craftsmanship, and it is also a debugging practice in human life, which allows us to empty our ‘mind,’ using our body.
-During the performance, restricting phones and talk, the project suggests to do nothing but polishing, to concentrate what you feel on your hands, and what your hands are realising, giving you a little break from watching or thinking.
+During the performance, restricting phones and talking, the project suggests to do nothing but polishing, to concentrate what you feel on your hands, and what your hands are realising, giving you a little break from watching or thinking.

 Apart from that, I think this project suggests to think about collectivity in craft creation.
 The project itself has many authors: designer, curator, ceramic artist and sometimes musician, and the participants.
-It is very much a craft work presented as a participatory performance or workshop, but the crafted stone is to be completed not when it becomes shining, but only when you come to shine.
+It is very much a craft work presented as a participatory performance or workshop, but the crafted stone is to be completed not when it becomes shiny, but only when you come to shine.

-How do you distribute the stones?
+✿ How do you distribute the stones?

 Participants come to look at the stones installed randomly on the floor or hung from the ceiling, and choose one.
 They can look, touch and compare, and finally get to choose one.
 It is interesting to see how they choose their own stones.
 Some people do after a very careful observation and some people just instinctively choose one without consideration, just at first sight.

-After this choosing ceremony, they have to polish their stone for a while (we suggest average three hours and people stay polishing for an average of one hour), then they can take it home.
+After this choosing ceremony, they have to polish their stone for a while (we suggest average three hours and people stay polishing for an average of one hour), and then they can take it home.
 When they leave, we give them spare pieces of sandpaper in a paper envelope, so that they could continue to polish afterwards.

-Has anything surprised you about how people have responded to the project?
+✿ Has anything surprised you about how people have responded to the project?

-Both in Café au bol and Doreul-dakda, public’s perception is quite accurate.
+Both in Café au bol and Doreul-dakda, the public’s perception is quite accurate.
 Without any sophisticated rhetorics, they just get to the point and are actually quite good at finding their own pleasure and interest in the suggested situation.

-Do you have any future projects in development?
+✿ Do you have any future projects in development?

 The second edition of Café au bol is to be held in December.
-Doreul-dakda is also an on-going project, I have been planning to present it in Kyoto, also in an European city (Geneva among others) with a different thematic workshop in each city.
+Doreul-dakda is also an on-going project, and I have been planning to present it in Kyoto, also in a European city (Geneva among others) with a different thematic workshop in each city.
 But I feel the project needs to be identified more concretely as a concept in order to go on to meet more people from different cultures.

 Apart from those two ongoing ones, written hands is going to edit some publications.
-Thanks to some national grant, two of them would be published in English, too.
-The most exciting upcoming project is a series of seminasr focusing on craft criticism.
+Thanks to a national grant, two of them would be published in English, too.
+The most exciting upcoming project is a series of seminars focusing on craft criticism.
 Reading several texts including Sennett, each session would produce new articles based on the discussion during the seminar.
 This seminar will be published on a website, too.